liangwz25/liangwz25.github.io/_pages/about.md

 3) Nanotechnology on water quality monitoring.

 **<font color="#ff0000"> **HIRING** </font>**
 > We are looking for self-motivated Postdoc/PhD/RA/Interns, who are interested in water and carbon cycling at coast.
-Please drop me an email with your CV and publications (if any).
+Please drop me an email with your CV.

 > If you are a SYSU student interested in doing research with me, please also send me an email.